Categories &

 string: TF = ismissing (str)

-TF is a logical array of the same size as str.
+The output array TF has the same size as the input array str.

 string: TF = isrow (str)